How to fix a "not a valid Win32 application" error

 Running a program from the computer

-Long file name issue
+A long file name issue

-File is not designed for your version of Windows
+The file is not designed for your version of Windows

-- If the program is an older MS-DOS program or early Windows program you may get this error.
+- If the program is an older MS-DOS program or early Windows program, you may get this error.

 - A program designed for a 64-bit version of Windows cannot run in a 32-bit version of Windows.
 Trying to run the program can generate this error.

 The file is a virus, worm, or another malware file

 This error can be generated by a file that is a virus, worm, trojan, or another malware file.
 Often, this is caused because the virus scanner installed in the computer does not allow the file to be installed or run.
 Try scanning the file to verify it is not a virus or infected with a virus.

 If the file passes a virus scan, it may be that other software is conflicting with the program.
 Try booting the computer into Safe Mode and then running the program again.
 Booting the computer into Safe Mode makes sure nothing is running in the background that could be causing this issue.

 If you're getting this error during the installation of a program, there might be an issue with the disc drive.
 The disc drive you're using to install the program (or its driver) may not be compatible with Windows.